Chris Martin: Personal life

 According to The Times in May 2023, Martin had an estimated net worth of £160 million.
 In a 2012 interview with the Daily Mirror, Martin revealed that he had been suffering from tinnitus since his early adult years, although he said that he had noticed the symptoms even as a teenager "while listening to loud music".
 As a result, Martin wears specially filtered earplugs or customised in-ear monitors while performing and has encouraged his bandmates to do the same as a preventive measure.
 Similarly, he has encouraged his children to wear hearing protection at concerts.
 Martin has also become an advocate for hearing loss awareness, having partnered with the Royal National Institute for Deaf People.
 PETA named Martin the World's Sexiest Vegetarian in 2005.
-However, he began eating meat again after his separation from his then-wife, American actress Gwyneth Paltrow.
+However, he began eating meat again after divorcing from his then-wife, Gwyneth Paltrow.

 Martin is a supporter of Exeter City.
 He is also ambidextrous.
 In February 2020, a cassette tape was discovered by a former fellow pupil of Martin's.
 It contained a three-minute instrumental piece titled "Electric Thunder", which was composed by Martin, aged 12, at Exeter Cathedral School.
 Martin played keyboards on the track accompanying other pupils performing in a group called Grandisson Ensemble.
 The cassette was expected to sell for £600 at auction; it ultimately fetched £840.
+Martin has a habit of going barefoot, in particular while rehearsing for Coldplay shows.
+He also has performed the songs "All My Love" and "We Pray" with no shoes on Saturday Night Live.

 Relationships

 According to one source, Martin previously had a relationship with live events producer Lily Sobhani around the Parachutes album release.
 He and Gwyneth Paltrow married on 5 December 2003.
 Their daughter Apple was born in May 2004 in London.
 Martin and the band released a song titled "I am your baby's daddy" under the name "the Nappies" in anticipation of her birth.
 Coldplay's "Speed of Sound" was also inspired by Martin's experience and awe at becoming a father, being the lead single for the band's X&Y album.
 Actor Simon Pegg and Martin's bandmate Jonny Buckland are his daughter's godfathers, and Martin is godfather to Pegg's daughter.
-His second child, Moses, was born in April 2006 in New York City.
+His second child was born in April 2006 in New York City.
 The name was inspired by a song of the same name.
 In March 2014, Martin and Paltrow announced their separation as a "conscious uncoupling" after ten years of marriage.
 Paltrow filed for divorce in April 2015 and it was finalised on 14 July 2016.
 From August 2015 to August 2017, he was in an on-and-off relationship with actress Annabelle Wallis.
 Martin began dating American actress Dakota Johnson afterwards.
 They resided in Malibu, California.
 In 2024, it was revealed the couple had been engaged for several years.
-In June 2025, People reported that they split up after eight years of dating.
+In June 2025, People reported that they had split up after eight years of dating.